gnweke/stride-emission/PROGRESS.md

-# Project Progress Log
+# Project Progress — Stride Emission

-This document tracks the detailed development history of the **Stride Emission** program and related scripts.
+This document tracks the detailed development history of the **Stride Emission** Solana Anchor program and scripts, plus the latest verified state from localnet testing.
 It serves as a transparent log for collaborators, grant reviewers, and community members.

 ---